eduardz1/CUDA-Path-Tracer/report/report.typ

   The other possible improvement is the usage of the `curandStatePhilox4_32_10_t` random state type instead of the `curandState` type.
 At the cost of a slightly higher memory usage (64 bytes instead of 48 bytes), we are able to generate four random numbers at once through the usage of the `curand_uniform4` function.

+  == Floating point numbers

+  Particular care was taken in avoiding the usage of double precision floating point numbers, through explicit casts and declarations.
+We know that in general GPUs are not optimized for double precision floating point numbers, and we wanted to avoid any potential performance hit.

   = Experiments and Results

   // Include all necessary tables (and make sure they are completely filled out).
 Include all relevant figures.
 Introduce all tables and figures in text BEFORE they appear in the report.
 When answering questions, always provide explanations and reasoning for your answers.
 If you don’t know what a question or requirement is asking for, please ask us in advance!
 We are here to help you learn.